Tick-Talk/Protocol/JSON-Objects.md

+This file describes JSON objects that can be sent as parameters or return values.

-Also, please note: any data sent in JSON form must not contain NULL.
+Please note: any data sent in JSON form must not contain NULL.

 #### `LoginObject`
 <details>